Doctor of Occupational Therapy Degree and Curricula

 In 2015, we began a collaboration with Regis University in Denver, CO.
 This pathway follows the successful hybrid model used to make the Alaska Pathway so successful, and is available to students who wish to continue their Occupational Therapy education in Denver, Colorado.

-In 2021, the third hybrid pathway program will begin on the Phoenix Health Sciences Campus in Phoenix, Arizona.
+In 2021, the third hybrid pathway program began on the Phoenix Health Sciences Campus in Phoenix, Arizona.

 For all hybrid distance pathways, students must meet the admission requirements and criteria identical to the on-campus applicants, plus submit an additional statement articulating their interest in, and suitability for distance education.